WalletScrutiny/WalletScrutinyCom/_android/com.zybitech.juancash.md

 ## Analysis

-- We successfully registered with the app and found several cash in methods:
+- We successfully registered with the app and found several cash-in methods:
   - 7-11
   - Recharge card
   - JuanCash bank deposit